 The reverse is true however for juvenile crocodiles.
 As a baby croc, everyone wants a piece of you, literally, including turtles, barramundi, birds of prey and other crocodiles.
 If you can make it through the minefield that is crocodile adolescence, you can expect a long and happy life.

-This Darwin wetland cruise on Corroboree Billabong run for around 2.5 hours, and includes a delicious lunch of cold meats and salad.
+The cruise takes around 2.5 hours and includes a delicious lunch of cold meats and salad.
 With an average of six or seven crocodile sightings per cruise, this is an Aussie adventure that will hold the interest of just about any age group.

-Feathered highlights on our cruise include tiny electric blue forest kingfishers, dainty jacanas that seem to walk on water and a flock of indignant magpie geese, a savoured indigenous food source for centuries.
-At the larger end of the scale, a majestic jabiru takes flight on its massive wingspan of up to 2 metres.
+Feathered highlights on our cruise include tiny electric blue forest kingfishers, dainty jacanas that seem to walk on water, and a flock of indignant magpie geese — a savoured food source for Indigenous Australians for centuries.
+At the larger end of the scale, a majestic jabiru takes flight on its massive wingspan of up to two metres.

 For a Top End wilderness experience that’s an easy trip from the big smoke, this Darwin wetland cruise is the perfect option.

 Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
 He has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
 Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the Worldon Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.